 - Applying a sorting mechanism to their densities.

-- Searching cluster centers and traversal on neighbor cells to repeat the process.
+- Searching cluster centres and traversal on neighbour cells to repeat the process.

 Importance of Clustering Methods

 - Having clustering methods helps in restarting the local search procedure and remove the inefficiency.
 Clustering helps to determine the internal structure of the data.

 - This clustering analysis has been used for model analysis, vector region of attraction.